-1 Introduction
+1 INTRODUCTION

-A graph cut is a set of edges, whose removal separates a graph into two sides.
+A graph cut is a set of edges whose removal separates a graph into two sides.
 Similarly, a node separator is a set of nodes whose removal separates a graph into two sides.
 A cut or separator is balanced if the number of nodes in both sides is roughly the same.
 Balanced graph bisection is the problem of finding a balanced cut or separator.
-This is a fundamental and NP-hard [24] graph problem that has received a lot of attention [34, 16, 39, 2, 42] and has many applications.
+This is a fundamental and NP-hard [24] graph problem that has received a lot of attention [2, 16, 34, 39, 42] and has many applications.
 We present FlowCutter, a novel algorithm to compute edge cuts and node separators.
-It computes a set of cuts or separators that trade-off cut respectively separator size for imbalance in the Pareto-sense.
+It computes a set of cuts or separators that trade off cut and separator size, respectively, for imbalance in the Pareto sense.
 For edge cuts, FlowCutter guarantees that the two sides of the cut are connected subgraphs.
-Experimentally, we show that the computed cuts and separators have a good quality.
-However, as the problem is NP-hard, we cannot prove that the cuts and separators found are always small.
-The application motivating our research is accelerating shortest path computations in roads graphs [43, 30, 15, 3, 19].
-The main part of our paper sticks with this application and we demonstrate the usefulness of our proposed graph bisection algorithm directly by applying it in the context of shortest path computations.
-However, our proposed algorithm is not specific to road graphs.
-We present experiments on graphs from other applications to demonstrate this.
-Earlier versions of our work have been uploaded to ArXiv [28] and presented at the ALENEX 2016 conference [29].